greggman/HappyFunTimes/docs/unitydocs.md

 7. Copy Unity3d/Examples to Assets/Scripts/HappyFunTimes
 8. Open the scene Unity3D/Examples/Scenes/HappyFunTimesCharacterExample
 9. Pick Edit->Project Settings->Player and check "Run in Background"
+10. Build Settings window (File > Build Settings) go to Player Settings.
+Then in the Inspector, change Display Resolution Dialog to Disabled.

 Note: These instructions include the sample projects.
 If all you want is the minimum required to do your own thing with HappyFunTimes skip steps #3, #7, and #8